timreinhardt/stm32-controller/README.md

 # STM32 Embedded Controller Example

-Small embedded controller-style project created to refresh low-level embedded patterns and explore architecture ahead of working with STM32 hardware.
+Small embedded controller-style project created to refresh low-level embedded patterns and explore architecture

 Focus is on structure, testability, and workflow, not hardware integration (yet).